How Elastic Load Balancing works with IAM - Elastic Load Balancing

 • AttachLoadBalancerToSubnets

-The policy is available for Application Load Balancers, Network Load Balancers, Gateway Load Balancers and Classic Load Balancers.
-The following is an example policy that only allows users to select one of the specified subnets for their load balancer.
+The following example policy requires users to select one of the specified subnets for their load balancers.

 ACLs in Elastic Load Balancing